aws-samples/centralized-ml-api/README.md

 # Centralized Machine Learning API

-This is a CDK project that stands up a centralised API for use during Hackathons or any event where you want to provide a range of models behind an easy to use centralised API.
+This is a CDK project that stands up a centralized API for use during Hackathons or any event where you want to provide a range of models behind an easy to use centralized API.
 The models to deploy/integrate with are provided through a configuration file which allows for easy reuse between events and only requires a limited amount of knowledge to be able to use.

 <p align="center">
   <img src="/img/architecture.png" />
 </p>

 > :warning: This artifact deploys a **public API** resource and should be **deleted** when not in use or a form of **authentication should be added** to the API.
+You are responsible for the costs associated with deploying this project, it is recommended to **destroy the stack when not in use**.

 ## JSON Schema for Model and Endpoint Configuration